xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractdocimagetype/caption.md

+Caption text for the image.

 ## Signature

 ```typescript
 caption?: string | undefined;
 ```

+## Remarks

+Provides descriptive caption text that accompanies the image display.
+Captions typically appear below or adjacent to the image and provide additional context or explanation for the visual content.

 <hr/>

 <p class="doxyGeneratedBy">Generated via <a href="https://xpack.github.io/doxygen2docusaurus">tsdoc2docusaurus</a> 1.3.0 by <a href="https://api-extractor.com">API Extractor/Documenter</a> 7.52.8.</p>